 Phase I of renovations to Arsenal Park start in the spring/summer of 2022.
-Planning for the portion of the park near Clack Campus will also begin this year.
-Image: Pashek + MTR from engage.pittsburghpa.gov Lawrenceville Community Plan (2005) This neighborhood-wide master plan identifies community design goals and revitalization opportunities.
+Planning for the portion of the park near Clack Campus is also scheduled to begin in 2022.
+Image: Pashek + MTR from engage.pittsburghpa.gov

+Lawrenceville Community Plan (2005)

+This neighborhood-wide master plan identifies community design goals and revitalization opportunities.
 While the plan creates guidelines for development and parcels along Penn Avenue, directly abutting the Clack Campus, the plan assumed that the campus would remain as Allegheny County offices.
-It limits recommendations to improving and maintaining existing campus green spaces.
-Penn Ave Master Plan (2008) This is a comprehensive urban design plan for the Penn Avenue Corridor combined with commercial and residential market analyses.
+Recommendations are limited to improving and maintaining existing campus green spaces.

+Penn Ave Master Plan (2008)

+This is a comprehensive urban design plan for the Penn Avenue corridor combined with commercial and residential market analyses.
 While it did not envision the possibility of redeveloping the Clack Campus, it emphasized its significance in the community as one of the only semi-public open spaces along Penn Avenue.
-Recommendations included: providing a connection through the campus to Arsenal Park; expanding Arsenal Park's boundaries; establishing the Penn Avenue / 40th Street intersection as a neighborhood gateway; maintaining Clack Campus' existing, mature tree canopy and filling in the tree line on Penn Avenue; providing bus shelters and other mobility improvements on Penn, 40th and 39th Streets; and redeveloping the broader institutional area with high-density residential and office space.
-Arsenal Park Master Plan Update (2015-Current) Arsenal Park is contiguous with the northern edge of the Clack Campus.
-In 2015 an extensive, community-initiated public planning process was held to create a vision for improving the park.
+Recommendations included: providing a connection through the campus to Arsenal Park; expanding Arsenal Park's boundaries; establishing the Penn Avenue / 40th Street intersection as a neighborhood gateway; maintaining Clack Campus' existing, mature tree canopy and filling in the tree line on Penn Avenue; providing bus shelters and other mobility improvements on Penn, 39th and 40th Streets; and redeveloping the broader institutional area with higher-density residential and office space.

+Arsenal Park Master Plan Update (2015-Current)

+Arsenal Park is contiguous with the northern edge of the Clack Campus.
+In 2015, an extensive, community-initiated, public planning process was held to create a vision for improving the park.
 While the Clack Campus was not officially part of the project's scope, the plan recommend restoring a public connection from Arsenal Park, through the campus, to Penn Avenue.
 The connection is reflected in this document.
 The Master Plan is now going through a city-led update and implementation, with planning for the park area abutting the Clack Campus to begin in 2022.

-Herron Avenue Station Planning (2021-) Port Authority of Allegheny County is leading this study to explore the use of the Transit Revitalization Investment District (TRID) financing mechanism to catalyze equitable transitoriented development within a three-quarter mile radius of Herron Station, as well as the public infrastructure improvements necessary to facilitate access to transit within the study area, creating affordable, reliable and more-equitable mobility modes.
-Affordable Housing (Ongoing) Displacement caused by housing price pressure is a top concern for Lawrenceville and adjacent neighborhoods and has been affirmed by various regional and local studies, plans, and
+Herron Avenue Station Planning (2021-)

+Port Authority of Allegheny County is leading this study to explore the use of the Transit Revitalization Investment District (TRID) financing mechanism to catalyze equitable transitoriented development within a three-quarter mile radius of Herron Station, as well as the public infrastructure improvements necessary to facilitate access to transit within the study area, creating affordable, reliable and more-equitable mobility modes.

+Affordable Housing (Ongoing)

+Displacement caused by housing-price pressure is a top concern for Lawrenceville and adjacent neighborhoods, as has been affirmed by various regional and local studies, plans, and community dialogues.
+LU and LC have focused on this priority since 2012, and some of their past accomplishments include: